yohash/BipedController/README.md

 # VR introduction
 As of Unity 2021.3.10f1, here are the minimum requirements to get Head and Hand tracking setup in VR, with a PC-connected Oculus Quest CV1.

-1. Using Unity's Package Manager (UPM), download Unity's VR Feature, which includes two packages:
+1. Using the Unity Package Manager (UPM), download Unity's VR Feature, which includes two packages:
   - Oculus XR Plugin
   - OpenXR Plugin